Sign up now for May 20 fishing derby

-Online and in-person registration is open for the Brite Lake fishing derby set for May 20.
+Online and in-person registration is open for the Brite Lake fishing derby to be held May 20.
 The derby is sponsored by the Tehachapi Valley Recreation and Park District.

 Entry fee is $25 for adults and $20 for children with a $5 sibling discount.
 Prices will increase for registration on the day of the event.
 A valid California fishing license is required for everyone 16 years of age and older.

-Check-in on the day of the event will begin at 5 a.m. and the event will run from 6 a.m. to 1 p.m., with final weigh-ins at 1:05 p.m.
-In-person check-in and registration will also be offered from 3:30 to 6 p.m.
-May 19, the day before the event.
+Check-in on the day of the event will begin at 5 a.m. and the event will run from 6 a.m. to 1 p.m. with final weigh-ins at 1:05 p.m.
+In-person check-in and registration will also be offered from 3:30 to 6 p.m. on May 19, the day before the event.

 Breakfast and lunch will be available for purchase on the day of the derby.

-Contest categories are set for ages 9 and under, 10 to 15 and 16 and older.
+Contest categories are set for ages 0-9, 10-15 and 16 and up.
 The event also includes a one-month opportunity to catch tagged fish for a cash prize.

 Commented